English holly

 How to Identify

-Leaves are thick, glossy, dark green and wavy, and 1-3 inches long, appearing alternately.
+Leaves are thick, glossy, dark green and wavy, and 1-3 in long, appearing alternately.
 They have sharp, stout spines along the edges, although leaves may be smooth on older branches.
-Flowers are small, white and sweetly scented.
-Female trees produce bunches of red, yellow or orange berries in winter that are poisonous to people but not to birds.
-Holly trees can range from 7 to 10m tall at maturity.

 Take Action